Book Reviews

 - Frankenstein’s Cat: Cuddling up to Biotechs Brave New Beasts, by Emily Anthes

-- The Mindful Carnivore, by Tovar Cerulli
+- The Mindful Carnivore: A Vegetarian’s Hunt for Sustenance, by Tovar Cerulli

 - Where the Wild Things Were, by W. Stolzenburg

-- The Wolf’s Tooth, by Cristina Eisenberg
+- The Wolf’s Tooth: Keystone Predators, Trophic Cascaades and Biodiversity, by Cristina Eisenberg

 - Shell Games: Rogues, Smugglers, and the Hunt for Nature’s Bounty, by Craig Welch